Governor Greg Abbott smacks down obstreperous Democrats in Texas

 The move blocked the passage of the bill by effectively ending the Texas legislature's session.

-Gov. Abbott, however, seems to have been prepared for something like this because he made it clear that he has no intention of letting the Democrats walk away from their game-playing.
+Gov. Abbott seems to have been prepared for something like this, because he made it clear that he has no intention of letting the Democrats walk away from their game-playing.
 Using his personal Twitter feed, he announced that he will defund the legislature for its failure to do its duty:

 I will veto Article 10 of the budget passed by the legislature.— Greg Abbott (@GregAbbott_TX) May 31, 2021